AI IN MARKETING2025-05-15⏱️ 16 min read

 Validate data:

-It is important to make sure that the values you input into your dataset are indeed correct.
+It is important to ensure that the values you input into your dataset are correct.

-Make sure that your new graph doesn’t look skewed or that its graph points match a fitted curve very well.
+Make sure your new graph doesn't look skewed and that its points fit the fitted curve very well.

 The first step in the data analytics process is to identify bad data.